JJBean/NYCBON/README.md

 NYCBON
 ======

-Listing of upcoming events from NYC Business Owners Network
+Listing of upcoming events from NYC Business Owners Network.